You Credit Score: How's Your FICO?

 Experian, TransUnion, and Equifax, the three major credit agencies, each have a proprietary formula for building a credit score.
 Fair Isaac and Cooriginally developed this score. .

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
 While these methods vary, the differences aren't huge; each agency uses the following factors to calculate your score:

 - Credit History - How many years have you had credit?

 - Payment History - Do you have a history of late payments?

-- Your Credit Card Balances - How many accounts do you hold?
+- Credit Card Balances - How many accounts do you hold?
 How much do you owe on your accounts?

-Know your FICO score
+Know your FICO

-Curious about your credit score?
-Give us a call: (713) 528-1245.
+Curious about credit scores?
+Call us: (713) 528-1245.